Statuses are used to track a person’s presence within an Instance or Persistent Module.

 - Status Note (optional) …For additional context.

-- Apply Tags? … Default is off.
+- Transfer Tags? … Default is off.

-- Is Active? … Default is on.
+- Rule Active? … Default is on.

-- Drag to rearrange if desired.
+- Drag to rearrange the order if desired.

 - Click Save.